 Where are SLAs used?

-You’ll most commonly encounter service level agreements in the provision of business services.
-This can range from office services through to accountancy, but they are particularly found in IT services such as leased lines and internet connections.
+Service level agreements are most common in the provision of business services.
+This can range from office services through to accountancy.
+Service level agreement for leased lines are particularly found in IT services.

-The importance of SLAs in providing telecoms and computing services is that they can define key aspects including the connection speed.
+The importance of a Service level agreement for leased lines is that they can define key aspects including the connection speed.
 They can also govern the time taken to resolve problems, contention ratios on internet connections, system uptimes, availability and more.
 For this reason, SLAs are most commonly encountered in technology services.

 What needs to be included in a service level agreement?

-So, when it comes to the things you need to include, just what is a service level agreement?
-And what should it cover?
 The SLA is there to set out customer expectations.
 It does this by specifying metrics in various areas to allow the service to be measured against the agreement.
 Therefore the service level agreement for leased lines might cover the following:

 Here are some of the things you might expect to see: